tinygrad/open-gpu-kernel-modules/README.md

 `./install.sh` to install if that's all you want.

 You may need to uninstall the driver from DKMS.
-Your system needs large BAR support.
+Your system needs large BAR support and IOMMU off.

 Not sure all the cache flushes are right, please file issues on here if you find any issues.